 A note about CONFIDENTIALITY OF RECORDS: All child information files are confidential (including their enrollment, health, and immunization forms) and will be kept in a locked room.
-Access to children's files is limited to designated TC4 staff, TC4 consultants, the TC4 Board Members, the State of Connecticut Department of Public Health and Department of Children and Families, and the National Association for the Education of Young Children (accreditation assessor).
-For children in our School Readiness Program, The City of Hartford Department of Families, Children, Youth and Recreation may also access files.
+Access to children's files is limited to designated parents and/or guardians, TC4 staff, TC4 consultants, the TC4 Board President, the State of Connecticut Department of Public Health and Department of Children and Families, and the National Association for the Education of Young Children (accreditation assessor).
+For children in our School Readiness Program, The City of Hartford Department of Children, Families, Youth and Recreation may also access files.
 All other individuals can only have access if a written authorization is provided by the parent(s) or guardian(s).